CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="LoadBallancerAPI..deleteLoadBalancer"></a>

 ### LoadBallancerAPI~deleteLoadBalancer(id) ⇒ <code>Promise</code>
-deletes an existing load ballancer from the civo account
+deletes an existing load ballancer from the civo account [DELETE]

 **Kind**: inner method of [<code>LoadBallancerAPI</code>](#LoadBallancerAPI)
 **Returns**: <code>Promise</code> - resolves when load balancer is deleted or rejects with an error